 Tricks for Incorporating New Food Choices

 Sometimes the issue is not exploring food choices we as parents may deem less than optimal- It is trying to jump start the drive for picky eaters to explore enough!

 Like all humans, trying new things for kiddos can sometimes be a daunting task!
 This is especially true when it comes to trying new foods.
-Food exploration requires delving feet first into a powerful burst of many sensory experiences!
+Getting familiar with new foods requires delving feet first into a powerful burst of many sensory experiences!

 Making exploration less stressful can include the following: